Alaska Wild Berries and Flowers

 Check out where to find the best blueberry picking spots here.
 They are an essential food source for many animals and are well loved and used by indigenous peoples.
 You can spot these small black and purple berries quite easily.
 (Alaska.gov)

 This fruiting plant is often found along the coastal regions and mountain sides of Alaska.
 Their fruits are quite similar to raspberries.
 However, they are much larger, less sweet (still delicious), and range in colors from deep maroons to sherbet oranges.

 This wild berry can reach heights of 3 to 12 ft. and thrive beside red alder (USFS).
 These plants have woody stalks with fine prickles.
 However, they are not too much trouble when it comes to picking.
 You can enjoy collecting their berries during the summer months, dependent on the region, from early May to late July.

-Inside, the berry is juicy and sweet along with a slight crunch of the small nut like seeds inside.
+Inside, the berry is juicy and sweet with a slight crunch of the small nut-like seeds inside.
 They almost remind you of eating a pomegranate seed.
 You can find this berry in the forest, in alpine regions, and even in the tundra.
 This plant has a prominent role as a medicine in indigenous cultures for benefits to the eyes and kidneys.
+(Arctic Berries)

 ⚠ CAUTION ⚠

-The baneberry is the only poisonous berry in Alaska.
-To be able to characterize this plant could be essential to your explorations.
+The baneberry is a well known poisonous berry in Alaska.
+To be able to characterize this plant may be essential to your explorations.
 The plant has a poisonous essential oil in each part of the plant and can be extremely harmful if ingested.
-If ingested in large quantities they could have adverse effects to the nervous system.
+If ingested in large quantities, could have adverse effects to the nervous system.

-The leaves are three pronged with serrated edges and grow in a shrub like fashion.
-The white blooms of flowers occur in the summer while the berries are present in the fall.
+The leaves are three-pronged with serrated edges and grow in a shrub like fashion.
+The white blooms of flowers occur in the summer, while the berries are present in the fall.
 These plants are essential to feeding small animals and creating ground cover for the forest.

 The Offerings of Alaska